huohejing/Atomic-SCS/README.md

 Performance: On a single core of an Intel Core i7‑14650HX CPU (Ubuntu 22.04 via WSL), scoring 100 molecules (average ~30 heavy atoms) took 0.0071 seconds total (0.000071 seconds per molecule).
 The tool scales easily via multiprocessing.

-⚠️ Limitations
+## ⚠️ Limitations

-Only common elements (H, C, N, O, F, P, S, Cl, Br, I) are fully supported; other elements default to a maximum valence of 4.
+- Only common elements (H, C, N, O, F, P, S, Cl, Br, I) are fully supported; other elements default to a maximum valence of 4.

-Aromaticity relies on RDKit's built‑in algorithm, which may be inaccurate for some fused ring systems.
+- Aromaticity relies on RDKit's built‑in algorithm, which may be inaccurate for some fused ring systems.

-Ring strain is only penalized for 3‑ and 4‑membered rings.
+- Ring strain is only penalized for 3‑ and 4‑membered rings.

-Valence check uses atom.GetDegree() (number of bonded heavy atoms) rather than total valence including hydrogens.
+- Valence check uses atom.GetDegree() (number of bonded heavy atoms) rather than total valence including hydrogens.
 This simplification is suitable for typical organic molecules; for molecules with unusual hydrogen counts, scoring may be less accurate.

-Repair mode outputs only text suggestions and does not automatically modify molecular structures.
+- Repair mode outputs only text suggestions and does not automatically modify molecular structures.

-Installation must be done from source via a conda environment; pip installation is not yet supported.
+- Installation must be done from source via a conda environment; pip installation is not yet supported.

-Stereochemistry (R/S, E/Z) is ignored; a molecule with wrong chirality will not be penalized.
+- Stereochemistry (R/S, E/Z) is ignored; a molecule with wrong chirality will not be penalized.

-Invalid SMILES syntax (e.g., unmatched parentheses) causes immediate failure, returning a score of 1.0.
+- Invalid SMILES syntax (e.g., unmatched parentheses) causes immediate failure, returning a score of 1.0.

-Resonance effects are not modeled; carboxylate anions and similar species may receive minor penalties due to formal charge deviations.
+- Resonance effects are not modeled; carboxylate anions and similar species may receive minor penalties due to formal charge deviations.

-📖 Citation
+## 📖 Citation

 If you use Atomic-SCS in your research, please cite the preprint:

-Hejing Huo, Miaomiao Niu.
-Atomic-SCS: An Atom‑Level Chemical Rule Scoring Tool for Generative Molecular Design.
+Hejing Huo, Miaomiao Niu. *Atomic-SCS: An Atom‑Level Chemical Rule Scoring Tool for Generative Molecular Design*.
 Preprints.org 2026, 202604.0809.v1.
 DOI: 10.20944/preprints202604.0809.v1

-🤝 Contributing
+## 🤝 Contributing

 Issues and pull requests are welcome.
 Please open an issue for discussion before major changes.

-📄 License
+## 📄 License

 Atomic-SCS is released under the MIT License.
-See LICENSE for details.
+See `LICENSE` for details.

-🙏 Acknowledgements
+## 🙏 Acknowledgements

-RDKit – cheminformatics toolkit.
+- RDKit – cheminformatics toolkit.

-Chemical rules based on standard textbooks: Clayden Organic Chemistry, IUPAC Blue Book, 邢其毅《基础有机化学》。
+- Chemical rules based on standard textbooks: Clayden *Organic Chemistry*, IUPAC Blue Book, 邢其毅《基础有机化学》。